New Brunswick, New Jersey: Museums

 New Brunswick is the site of the Zimmerli Art Museum at Rutgers University (founded in 1966), Albus Cavus, and the Rutgers University Geology Museum (founded in 1872).

 Fine arts

 New Brunswick was an important center for avant-garde art in the 1950s–1970s with several artists such as Allan Kaprow, George Segal, George Brecht, Robert Whitman, Robert Watts, Lucas Samaras, Geoffrey Hendricks, Wolf Vostell and Roy Lichtenstein; some of whom taught at Rutgers University.
-This group of artists was sometimes referred to as the 'New Jersey School' or the 'New Brunswick School of Painting'.
-The YAM Festival was venue on May 19, 1963, to actions and Happenings.
+This group of artists was sometimes referred to as the "New Jersey School" or the "New Brunswick School of Painting."
+The YAM Festival was a venue on May 19, 1963, for actions and happenings.
 For more information, see Fluxus at Rutgers University.